NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/linux.md

 https://neurodesk.github.io/docs/neurodesktop/troubleshooting/#the-clipboard-in-firefox-is-not-working-correctly
 {{< /alert >}}

-4. Press on "Desktop Auto-Resolution" under "ALL CONNECTIONS"
+3. Press on "Desktop Auto-Resolution" under "ALL CONNECTIONS"

-5. If it is the first time you use Neruodesktop, wait until the desktop appears (it may take a few seconds).
+4. If it is the first time you use Neruodesktop, wait until the desktop appears (it may take a few seconds).
 Otherwise, it should appear instantaneously.

-6. Neurodesk is ready to use!
+5. Neurodesk is ready to use!
 Click "What's next?" on the left of this page for further instructions.

-7. For an optimal experience, switch your browser to full-screen mode by following the instructions for your browser here: https://www.thewindowsclub.com/open-chrome-edge-or-firefox-browser-in-full-screen-mode
+6. For an optimal experience, switch your browser to full-screen mode by following the instructions for your browser here: https://www.thewindowsclub.com/open-chrome-edge-or-firefox-browser-in-full-screen-mode

+{{< alert }}
+The browser can be closed anytime, and Neurodesktop will continue running in the background.
+To reconnect to Neurodesktop, simply start over from step 2 above.
+{{< /alert >}}

 ## Deleting neurodesktop:
 When done processing your data it is important to stop and remove the container - otherwise the next start or container update will give an error ("...
 The container name "/neurodesktop" is already in use...")